emerald-dao/float/README.md

-# Emerald DAO FLOAT Frontend
+# Emerald DAO FLOAT App
-This frontend is the work in progress FLOAT system (POAP equivalent for Flow)
+This repo contains the source code for Emerald City's FLOAT system (POAP equivalent for Flow)

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've cloned the project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash
 npm run dev